panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Privileges:
 ============

+.. note:: The instructions in this section are applicable to the **Windows Server 2012 R2**  QCOW Image only.

 To assign the correct privileges, please follow the steps below:

 - Idenitfy the user account that the Karan service is running as